cloudflare/cloudflare-docs/content/ssl/edge-certificates/_index.md

 The different algorithms used in SSL/TLS encryption can vary in terms of how secure they are.

-Through [cipher suites customization](/ssl/edge-certificates/additional-options/cipher-suites/customize-cipher-suites/) you can have control over which ciphers are used for your domain and/or specific hostnames, making it possible to achieve balance between highly available marketing websites (`www.example.com`) - that even legacy devices can access - and highly secure services or applications (`shop.example.com`) - that require [standards compliance](/ssl/edge-certificates/additional-options/cipher-suites/compliance-status/).
+Through [cipher suites customization](/ssl/edge-certificates/additional-options/cipher-suites/customize-cipher-suites/) you can control which ciphers are used for your domain and/or specific hostnames, making it possible to achieve balance between highly available marketing websites (`www.example.com`) that even legacy devices can access and highly secure services or applications (`shop.example.com`) that require [standards compliance](/ssl/edge-certificates/additional-options/cipher-suites/compliance-status/).

 Cipher suites customization applies to any edge certificate used in connections to a given hostname.
 However, to enable [custom cipher suites and other features](/ssl/edge-certificates/advanced-certificate-manager/#advanced-certificate-manager), you must [purchase the Advanced Certificate Manager add-on](https://dash.cloudflare.com/?to=/:account/:zone/ssl-tls/acm/).